jjensen/lua-tilde/README.md

 - _Find and replace_:  Text can be searched for in the current document using a Find and Replace dialog modelled on Visual Studio.
 The regular expression search is provided by Scintilla, and [documented here](http://scintilla.sourceforge.net/SciTERegEx.html).
-- _Options_:  The “Tools/Options…” menu command can be used to modify project and user options.
+- _Options_:  The _Tools/Options…_ menu command can be used to modify project and user options.
-- _Find file in project_:  A searchable list of all the files in the project can be accessed via the menu “Window/Find File in Project” or the shortcut Shift-Alt-O.
+- _Find file in project_:  A searchable list of all the files in the project can be accessed via the menu _Window/Find File in Project_ or the shortcut Shift-Alt-O.
    Enter a substring in the text box to filter the list; this also accepts the wildcards `*` (match anything) and `?` (match any character).